Experiencing post-vacation blues? It’s a common phenomenon.

 It’s tempting to try to do everything on vacation—waking up early to cram in full days of adventure and going to bed late to enjoy the nightlife.
 Pace yourself so you have a little downtime while you are away.
 You don’t want to come home overly fatigued.

-6) Cut yourself some slack but don’t go haywire.
+6) Cut yourself some slack but don’t go off the deep end

 When you return